gentleben95/WeddingOrg/README.md

 With this app you can create or delete weddings, photographers, cameramen and restaurants.

 ## Technologies
+Project is created with:
+* .Net 7.0
 * C#
 * Blazor
 * HTML
 * CSS

-## View
+## Use

-You can view the project on: https://weddinggroup2.azurewebsites.net/
+You can use the project on: https://weddinggroup2.azurewebsites.net/